Artemonim/AgentCompass/README.md

 1. Open Cursor IDE
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Type "Cursor: Configure User Rules" and select it
+3. Type `View User Rules` and select it
-4. Copy the contents of [`COMPASS.md`](./COMPASS.md) from this repository
+4. Copypaste the contents of [`COMPASS.md`](./COMPASS.md) from this repository
-5. Paste the content into the rules editor
-6. Save and close
+5. Save and close

 ### Verification